 - Does your content or copy teach the reader something?
 Does it offer knowledge they might struggle to find elsewhere?

-- Do you address the readers’ pain points in your copy?
-You’ll know this info from your competitor analysis efforts.
+- Do you address the reader’s pain points in your copy?
+You’ll have this info from your competitor analysis efforts.
 But check out how to do it here.

 THE SEO LENS (the bonus lens)

 SEO is a careful balancing act these days.
-And to make sure you get it bang on, you need to follow some simple rules to win over the SERP’s algorithms.
+And to make sure you get it bang on, you need to follow some simple rules to win over the search engine’s algorithms.